-Once you have
+Once you have made your budget and

-made your budget and taken stock of how much you earn and spend, here are some ways to pay down or reduce your debt.
+know how much you earn and spend, here are some ways to pay down or reduce your debt.

 - Make a list of monthly debts, including student and car loans, credit cards, and mortgage. - Make a monthly budget to determine how much you can afford to pay towards your debt.
-You'll want to pay as much as you can to bring down your debt.
+You'll want to pay as much as you can to bring down your debt. - Continue to pay all your debts, because if you miss payments, you may be charged fees and even higher interest rates. - Pay as much as you can on the debt with the highest interest rate.
+To help you do this, pay the minimum amounts due on other debts.

-- Continue to pay all your debts, because if you miss payments, you may be charged fees and even higher interest rates. - Pay as much as you can on the debt with the highest interest rate.
-You can pay the minimum amounts due on other debts for now. - After you pay your highest interest debt off, move on to the debt with the next-highest interest rate and pay that down.
-Keep paying as much as you can each month towards brining your debt down. - Move down the line until you have paid off your debts. - Or, start paying off the card with the lowest balance.
+- After you pay your highest interest debt off, move on to the debt with the next-highest interest rate and pay that down.
+Keep paying as much as you can each month towards brining your debt down. - Move down the line until you have paid off your debts. - Use the debt snowball method.
+Order your debts by size, regardless of interest rate.
+Pay off the smallest debt while making minimum payments on the rest of your debts.
 That way, you have a smaller, more achievable goal that you can celebrate sooner.
 That might give you the incentive to keep paying off your debt.
 As you pay off each card, close it or stop using it, so you're not incurring new debt. - Avoid using credit cards for new purchases.
 Put your credit cards away until you have paid off your debt.
-If you continue to add new charges to your credit card debt, it is unlikely that you will pay it off.

-- If you get a raise, increase your savings instead of increasing your spending. - Don't use all of your savings to pay off debt.
+If you continue to add new charges to your credit card debt, it is unlikely that you will pay it off. - If you get a raise, increase your savings instead of increasing your spending. - Don't use all of your savings to pay off debt.
 You'll want to keep a small amount of savings on hand in the event of an unforeseen emergency.
-These savings will prevent you from having to charge these emergencies to your credit card. - Call the bank that issues your credit card and ask them to lower your interest rate.
-Many times this can be successfully done, especially if you are aggressively paying off the balance. - You may also want to consider balance transfer offers to credit cards with lower interest rates or debt consolidation. - When you receive extra money, like a bonus or income-tax refund, use it to pay off debt or add to your savings, rather than paying for a vacation or other splurge.
+Savings will prevent you from having to charge these emergencies to your credit card.

+- Call the bank that issues your credit card and ask them to lower your interest rate.
+There is a good chance that they will agree, especially if you are aggressively paying off the balance. - You may also want to consider balance transfer offers to credit cards with lower interest rates or debt consolidation. - When you receive extra money, like a bonus or income-tax refund, use it to pay off debt or add to your savings, rather than paying for a vacation or other splurge.